-On top of that come the costs of diagnosis.
+The costs of diagnosis also add up.
 Dr. Sarah Cutler, a Katonah NY vet, says diagnosing diabetes requires multiple blood and urine tests, which can amount to $300 to $400 in costs.
 There are also a series of follow-up visits for monitoring, she says, including a physical exam, checking the animal's weight, and doing more blood work, says Dr. Cutler.
 Each visit costs “another $200 to $300, easily,” she adds.
-In all, Embrace estimates a diabetes diagnosis typically costs as total of between $500 and $3,000.
+In all, Embrace Pet Insurance estimates a diabetes diagnosis typically costs between $500 and $3,000.

 Arthritis and hip dysplasia